 Add the garlic, ginger, tomato puree, curry powder, cumin, coriander and garam masala and fry for a couple of minutes more.

-Add the fenugreek leaves, creamed coconut, tinned tomatoes and water and bring up to a simmer, stir until the creamed coconut has melted.
+Add the fenugreek leaves, creamed coconut, tinned tomatoes and 300ml of the water and bring up to a simmer, stir until the creamed coconut has melted.

 Add the chickpeas and spinach and simmer for 10 more minutes, until the sweet potatoes are soft.